Cabinet of George Papandreou

 Following the 4 October 2009 general elections in Greece, George Papandreou, the leader of PASOK, formed a government, which was sworn in on 7 October.
 A major cabinet reshuffle was made in September 2010.
 The cabinet was succeeded by the Lucas Papademos's Coalition Cabinet.

 The 2009 cabinet

-The cabinet has 36 members, 14 ministers and 22 deputy ministers, a reduction in the size of government as promised by the PA.SO.K. leader during his campaign for the country’s parliamentary elections.
+The cabinet had 36 members, 14 ministers and 22 deputy ministers, a reduction in the size of government as promised by the PA.SO.K. leader during his campaign for the country’s parliamentary elections.
 Twenty-four of the new members of the government had no previous ministerial experience.
 Nine of the members were women, a very large proportion by Greek standards, while five of them were named to head ministries among the 14 portfolios.
 Papandreou appointed himself foreign minister, a portfolio he held in a previous Pasok government.

 Changes in government structure

-The new cabinet features less ministries than usual in the past (four less than the previous cabinet), and significant changes in several of them:
+The new cabinet featured less ministries than usual in the past (four less than the previous cabinet), and significant changes in several of them: